Health and Safety Hazards in the Catering and Hospitality Industry

 Some of the employees in the hospitality industry have to work under high-heat and high-pressure conditions, predisposing them to burns and scalds.
 Some of the ways through which staff in a food service establishment can get burned include:-

 This is especially the case when it comes to the housekeeping staff.
 Heavy-duty cleaning agents may contain hazardous ingredients.
 Employees need to be trained on the essence of personal protective equipment such as gloves, respirators, and face masks.
 Apart from training them on how to safely use hazardous cleaning agents, you also need to train them on how to safely store them.
+This information can be delivered as part of their hospitality induction.

 Food delivery personnel are also predisposed to such safety risks as accidents, crime, and slips and falls.
 You need to ensure that your delivery personnel are qualified and trained in safe practices while driving.
 You can prevent crime by implementing a policy that limits the amount of money they carry.
 As you cannot totally prevent accidents as well as slip and fall accidents have a good insurance policy in place.